sudoskys/telegramify-markdown/README.md

 This library is designed to make reading and sending Markdown content on Telegram easier and more efficient.
 It is ideal for LLM responses, GitHub README files, and more.

+- No matter the format or length, it can be easily handled!
-Forget about formatting errors from the API.
+- Forget about formatting errors from the API.
 Our custom renderer has been tested in a real server environment to ensure its effectiveness.

-We also support Latex Visualization(escape) and Expanded Citation.
+- We also support Latex Visualization(escape) and Expanded Citation.

 > [!NOTE]
 > If you're interested, there's also a Node.js version of the library
 > available: [npm:telegramify-markdown](https://www.npmjs.com/package/telegramify-markdown).

-## Installation
+## Quick Start

 To install the library, run: